Tip: Use the Chemistry Teacher CV Template below as an example to help you write your own personal and fully-tailored CV.

 My interpersonal and communication skills have improved immensely during the course of my long-running career, such that I can confidently interact with students, parents, fellow colleagues and my superiors alike.

-I am highly methodical and have steadfast standards of organization—these strict guidelines I set myself ensure that my teaching plans and marking schedules are often meticulous.
+I am highly methodical and have steadfast standards of organization—these strict guidelines I set myself to ensure that my teaching plans and marking schedules are often meticulous.

 My punctuality and attendance rates are ideal for a professional